oasci/handbook/handbook/projects/readmes/templates/software-template.md

 Clearly articulate how your approach aligns with the overarching goals of the project.
 Link the chosen methodology and tools back to the vision statement, showcasing how each element of your approach is strategically aligned to contribute to the project's success and the resolution of the identified problem.

+## Jobs to be Done

+Initiate this section by developing a comprehensive table that encompasses job statements for the project area.
+Organize the table with columns for job statements, maturity ratings, links to confidential research issues, and links to public roadmap issues or epics.
+This structured format ensures clarity and accessibility for stakeholders seeking insights into the project's focus areas and progress.

+For each job statement, clearly articulate the specific tasks or responsibilities that need to be addressed within the project.
+These statements should succinctly capture the core functions or objectives related to the project area, serving as a reference point for stakeholders to understand the project's scope and priorities.

+Assign maturity ratings to each job statement, indicating the level of development or completion for the corresponding task.
+Maturity ratings can be defined on a scale (e.g., low, medium, high) or using specific milestones (e.g., planning, in-progress, completed).
+This provides stakeholders with a quick overview of the current status of each job statement.

+Include links to confidential research issues for each job statement, providing stakeholders with access to detailed research or documentation related to the specific tasks.
+This confidential information may include sensitive data, detailed analyses, or proprietary insights that contribute to the project's decision-making process.

+For transparency and stakeholder engagement, provide links to public roadmap issues or epics associated with each job statement.
+These public-facing documents should outline the strategic roadmap for the project, detailing upcoming milestones, planned features, and anticipated releases.
+Public links enable stakeholders to track the project's progress and understand the broader context of each job statement.

+The table, as a whole, should offer a structured view of the project's focus areas and their corresponding progress points.
+Stakeholders can refer to this table to gain insights into the current state of each job statement, understand the trajectory of the project, and assess its alignment with overarching goals.

+## Milestones

+Break down your project into manageable milestones, each representing a distinct phase of your project's development.
+Ensure that these milestones are logically structured and build upon one another to facilitate a phased and systematic approach.
+Clearly define the start and end points of each milestone, establishing a roadmap that guides the project's progression.

+For each milestone, provide a specific set of tasks and activities that need to be completed.
+Offer a detailed breakdown of the work involved, outlining the individual steps necessary to achieve the goals of each milestone.
+This level of granularity not only helps in project planning but also allows stakeholders to understand the intricacies of the project's development.

+Provide links to corresponding epics or issues in your project management system for each milestone.
+This ensures a seamless integration of your project plan with your project management tools.
+Stakeholders can easily access detailed information about each milestone, view task dependencies, and track progress within the project management system, enhancing transparency and accountability.

+Emphasize the importance of creating a clear roadmap for the project through the milestone structure.
+This roadmap should provide stakeholders with a visual representation of the project's progression, showcasing key milestones, their interdependencies, and the overall timeline.
+A well-defined roadmap enhances communication and understanding of the project's trajectory.

+Offer stakeholders insights into the phased approach of your project.
+Explain how each milestone represents a critical phase of development and how the completion of these milestones contributes to the overall success of the project.
+This understanding helps stakeholders appreciate the strategic planning behind the project and builds confidence in its execution.

 ## Timeline